 Digital Media Lab

 For those 14 and up, the Digital Media Lab is available.
 The DML is focused on digitizing video tapes, photos, slides, and negatives.
 You can also record and edit videos and audio.
-It also includes a 3D printer.
+Some of the software avialble includes Pages, Numbers, Keynote, and Office 2016 Suite (Word, Excel, PowerPoint, OneNote).
 Contact the Help Desk at 203-669-5238 or send an email to make a reservation.

 All events and programs are free to attend.
 However, special programs like classes, some workshops, and the storytime lottery are limited to Darien residents, those who work full-time in Darien, and Friends of the Library who have donated $300 or more per year.

 We announce our new events in a few different locations.
 Pick the one that best suits your needs:

 Storytimes are for babies, toddlers and children up to age 5.
 The Children's Library offers other programs for children up to age 12.
 Some programs are registered which is done during an open registration period.
 Others are weekly Drop-In Programs for anyone to join without prior notice.
 View Storytime listings